Information for film producers

-Over time, those negative feelings waned and the boy that the father repudiated become his closest companion.
+Over time, those negative feelings waned and the boy that the father repudiated became his closest companion.
 Antonio was able to coax the odd smile out of his father after school, during the long afternoons that they began to spend together.
 The convalescent even proposed to introduce him to his great love, playing the piano.

 That growing union also led to his parents gradually reconciling with each other, ironing out their differences and attempting to put them behind them.

 One ordinary afternoon, on a day like any other, Antonio's father handed him a handwritten note in a sealed envelope, asking him to open it and read it just before bed.
-He also begged him never to mention its contents, because they expressed his most sincere feelings, which embarrassed him.
+He also begged him never to mention its contents because they expressed his most sincere feelings, which embarrassed him.

 Night came and, already under the sheets, though eager to reveal the thoughts of this father, Antonio waited until not a sound could be heard in the house, a sign that everyone had fallen asleep.
 He opened the envelope, carefully removing the note and read it:

 "Son, I'm writing to you because I realize the harm I've caused you as a father and how badly I have treated you.
-I don't intend to justify my actions with these words, I just want you to know that everyone, including you, carries a monster inside and either due to fear or injustice, that abomination emerges to feed on disaster, taking advantage of chaos and human iniquity, its favorite food being the hate, malice and bitterness we generate for it, as if it were an offering to make it stronger and stronger and able to conquer every fiber of our being.
-I believe I have mine under control, but that did not used to be the case and I still hear its howls, especially when despair, frustration and the inability to forgive the damage done invade my soul.
+I don't intend to justify my actions with these words, I just want you to know that everyone, including you, carries a monster inside and either due to fear or injustice, that abomination emerges to feed on disaster, taking advantage of chaos and human iniquity, its favorite food being the hate, malice, and bitterness we generate for it, as if it were an offering to make it stronger and stronger and able to conquer every fiber of our being.
+I believe I have mine under control, but that did not use to be the case and I still hear its howls, especially when despaired, frustration, and the inability to forgive the damage done invade my soul.

 The truth is, having felt its presence and that fear within me, it caused me great impotence, which, drop by drop, poisoned me and polluted my relationships with my loved ones.